-Deferred exploration and evaluation costs represent the cumulative expenditure incurred in relation to the Lulo Kimberlite Project, Mothae, Orapa Area F and Brooking projects on diamond exploration and evaluation including plant and equipment.
-The Company continues to explore for the primary kimberlite sources of the alluvial diamonds being recovered on the Lulo concession, evaluate the neck and other areas of the Mothae kimberlite resource, explore for kimberlite in Botswana and for lamproite in Australia.
+Deferred exploration and evaluation costs represent the cumulative expenditure incurred in relation to the Lulo Kimberlite Project including plant and equipment.
+The Company continues to explore for the primary kimberlite sources of the alluvial diamonds being recovered on the Lulo concession.
+The diamond exploration and evaluation projects in Botswana (Orapa Area F) and Australia (Brooking) were discontinued in 2024.

 The Group has a 39% interest in the Project Lulo Kimberlite Venture ("the JV"), an unincorporated entity classified as a joint operation that operates under the terms of a Mineral Investment Contract entered into between the partners.
 Accordingly, the Group's interest in the assets, liabilities, revenues and expenses attributable to the JV have been included in the appropriate line items in the consolidated financial statements.
-Deferred exploration and evaluation costs of US\$31.4 million (31 December 2022: US\$27.4 million) in the schedule above are related to the JV.
+Deferred exploration and evaluation costs of US\$36.3 million (31 December 2023: US\$31.4 million) in the schedule above are related to the JV.